Becky449/my-to-do-list/README.md

 ## Acknowledgments

+- Hat tip to anyone whose code was used
-- Thanks for Microverse
+- Thanks to Microverse
-- Thanks for me
+- Thanks for the team of supporters

 ## 📝 License